Qovery/RedisLess/README.md

 > RedisLess is the concatenation of Redis + Serverless.

 ## Why
-Developers often use Redis to share states between apps.
+Developers often use Redis to share data and states between apps.
 The problem is that we need to set up a Redis server and manage it.
-RedisLess brings you the ease of use of Redis without the inconvenience - maintaining a server.
+Worst, scaling out Redis on multiple nodes is a nightmare.
+RedisLess brings you the ease of use of Redis without the inconvenience.

 What RedisLess is: